 Javier Nomeisky - Senior Developer, 729 Solutions

+Meet Rob!
+We love to showcase the awesome people who work here at 729 Solutions because they are more than just great employees – they are creative...

-Meet Cesar!
+Meet Chris!
 We love to showcase the awesome people who work here at 729 Solutions because they are more than just great employees – they are...

-Meet Fernando!
-We like to showcase the awesome people who work here at 729 Solutions because they are more than just great employees, they are...